paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 (1) Procurements outside the United States in support of combat operations or procurements of any item listed in subsection (b)(1)(A) or (b)(2) in support of contingency operations.

-(2) Procurements by vessels in foreign waters.
+(2) Procurements by, or for, vessels in foreign waters.

 (3) Emergency procurements or procurements of perishable foods by, or for, an establishment located outside the United States for the personnel attached to such establishment.